What Is Liquidity? How to Calculate Crypto Liquidity in 2026

 10. The shorter version

-Liquidity is not money.
-Liquidity is room.
-The four metrics (TVL, depth, slippage, volume to TVL) tell you how much room a pool gives you.
-The constant product formula says exactly how that room shrinks as your trade gets bigger.
-Concentrated liquidity buys you efficiency at the cost of needing a view on price.
-Impermanent loss is real but it is a comparison, not a loss against entry.
+Liquidity is not money, it is room.
+The four numbers (TVL, depth, slippage, volume ratio) tell you how much room a pool gives you.
+The seesaw rule behind every pool says exactly how that room shrinks as your trade gets bigger.
+Concentrated pools buy you efficiency at the cost of needing a view on price.
+Impermanent loss is real, but it is a comparison, not a loss against entry.

 Run the numbers before you commit capital, on either side of the trade.
-The numbers do not lie, and they are easy enough to do on a phone.
-For more on the broader DeFi mechanics, the guides category covers tooling and strategy at the same level of depth, and the Solana-tagged archive groups every chain-specific writeup in one place.
+They do not lie, and they are easy enough to do on a phone.
+For more on the broader DeFi mechanics, the guides category covers tooling and strategy writeups at the same level of depth, and the Solana-tagged archive groups every chain-specific piece in one place.